sdsc-training/webinars/introduction-to-running-jobs-on-comet/running-jobs.md

 ### <a name="compilers-intel"></a>Using the Intel Compilers:

 The Intel compilers and the MVAPICH2 MPI implementation will be loaded by default.
-If you have modified your environment, you can reload by executing the following commands at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc)
+If you have modified your environment, you can reload by executing the following commands at the Linux prompt or placing in your startup file (~/.cshrc or ~/.bashrc) or into a module load script (see above).
 ```
 module purge
 module load gnutools